Numeracy and Literacy

 The second scheme being run is called 'numeracy ninjas' which is run once a week, in maths lessons with year 7, 8 & most of year 9.
 This is where students complete five minutes of basic numeracy skills to fill in any gaps, which is done once per week, throughout the entire academic year.

-Guided reading – whole school reading activity, accessing a range of challenging texts, both fiction and non-fiction and ranging in date from 18th century to the present.
-Every student takes part in this activity during tutor time.
+Guided reading – KS4 tutor time includes access to a range of texts to for students to discuss and share ideas about.
+Every student takes part in this activity during tutor time each week.
 This is of course to increase Literacy skills, but also to allow all student to access a range of challenging texts and to read more widely.

 Silent reading – once a week during tutor time the students and staff take part in silent reading.
 This is modelled by the tutor.
 Every student takes part in this.

 Tutor time Literacy activity - Each term we focus on a Literacy strand – Word, Sentence and Text.
-Students are given lessons, activities and skills tests during tutor time to reinforce spelling, sentence and textual rules.
+Students are given activities and skills summaries during tutor time to reinforce spelling, sentence and textual rules.

 Marking for Literacy – this is standardised throughout the school.
 Every written task is assessed for Literacy and challenging targets are set for students across the school.

-Library lessons for Year 7 – one lesson a fortnight is devoted to Library lessons for Year 7.
+Library lessons for KS3 – one lesson a fortnight is devoted to Library lessons for Year 7, 8, and 9.
 The students get to talk about books with their English teacher and the Librarian, and they get to read in the quiet and comfortable atmosphere of the library.